Greater Green Bay Habitat for Humanity

 Additional Applicant Requirements

-• Be a U.S. citizen or permanent resident.
+• Must be a U.S. citizen or permanent resident.

 • Wisconsin is a marital property state and Habitat requires married couples to apply jointly.